Special Project: Synopsis

-Just as Pam Halpert's (Jenna Fischer) maternity leave ends and Angela Lipton (Angela Kinsey) also returns, Dwight Schrute (Rainn Wilson) is assigned with the task of forming a team and traveling down to Florida for three weeks to help Sabre launch a chain of retail stores.
-He and Andy Bernard (Ed Helms) must select employees to accompany Dwight to Tallahassee.
-At first Dwight chooses Darryl Philbin (Craig Robinson), Phyllis Vance (Phyllis Smith), Toby Flenderson (Paul Lieberstein), Angela, and Oscar Martinez (Oscar Nunez), for varying reasons, but Andy refuses to let so many essential employees leave for three weeks.
-While letting Dwight have Darryl and Phyllis, Andy chooses Kelly Kapoor (Mindy Kaling), Kevin Malone (Brian Baumgartner) and Cathy Simms (Lindsey Broad) to join the team instead, upsetting Dwight.
+Just as Pam Halpert's maternity leave ends and Angela Lipton also returns, Dwight Schrute is assigned with the task of forming a team and traveling down to Florida for three weeks to help Sabre launch a chain of retail stores.
+He and Andy Bernard must select employees to accompany Dwight to Tallahassee.
+At first Dwight chooses Darryl Philbin, Phyllis Vance, Toby Flenderson, Angela, and Oscar Martinez, for varying reasons, but Andy refuses to let so many essential employees leave for three weeks.
+While letting Dwight have Darryl and Phyllis, Andy chooses Kelly Kapoor, Kevin Malone and Cathy Simms to join the team instead, upsetting Dwight.
 Dwight then prematurely announces the picks and deliberately riles up the employees, hoping to change the team.
 Andy decides to let people convince him why they should go before making his final decision, further stressing Dwight.

-Meanwhile, Jim Halpert (John Krasinski) receives a text from Robert California (James Spader), which seems to invite him on the trip to Tallahassee.
+Meanwhile, Jim Halpert receives a text from Robert California, which seems to invite him on the trip to Tallahassee.
 After unsuccessfully trying to back out via text, Jim and Pam both agree Jim should just go.
 During Jim's request session with Andy and Dwight, Jim shows the texts from California, shocking both Andy and Dwight, making it all but official that Jim will be going to Tallahassee.
-The final team includes Cathy, Ryan Howard (B. J. Novak), Stanley Hudson (Leslie David Baker), Erin Hannon (Ellie Kemper) and Jim, infuriating Dwight.
+The final team includes Cathy, Ryan Howard, Stanley Hudson, Erin Hannon and Jim, infuriating Dwight.
 At first he tries to convince the members to change their minds using various Florida stereotypes, at one point filling the conference room with 300 mosquitoes, but after realizing they all have excellent ideas for the project, he is content with the team.